Tuʻi Kanokupolu: Ngata, 1st Tuʻi Kanokupolu

-The position of Haʻa Tuʻi Kanokupolu originated at the time of the Moungatonga, the sixth Tuʻi Haʻa Takalaua (king).
-Ngata was the youngest son of Moungatonga and Tohuʻia, a Samoan woman from Upolu who was the daughter of Samoan War Chief Ama of Safata.
+The position of Haʻa Tuʻi Kanokupolu originated at the time of the Mo'unga'otonga, the sixth Tuʻi Haʻa Takalaua (king).
+Ngata was the youngest son of Moungatonga and Tohuʻia, a Samoan Taupou (Princess) from Upolu, Samoa who was the daughter of Samoan War Chief Ama of Safata.
 Ngata was sent to Hihifo district, Tongatapu, the western part of the Tongan empire, to govern the district on behalf of the Haʻa Tuʻi, the Tuʻi Tonga and the Tuʻi Haʻa Takalaua.
 Ngata was escorted by his uncle, Nuku and his cousin, Niukapu.
 (These events are depicted in the Ulutolu story).
 Ngata's venture was also supported by his mother's family, the Fale Haʻakili ('House of Haʻakili').
 Throughout Tonga, the Fale Haʻakili are the traditional supporters of the Tuʻi Kanokupolu.
 Ngata married Vaʻetapu and Kaufoʻou, the two daughters of Ahomeʻe, a chief of Haʻavakatolo, Hihifo district.
 The children formed the first Tuʻi Kanokupolu chiefdom and resided in Hihifo.
 The chiefdom, the Haʻa Ngata, is divided into Haʻa Ngata Motuʻa (old Haʻa Ngata) and Haʻa Ngata Tupu.